Artie Kaplan

-Artie Kaplan is an American recording artist, songwriter and a session musician.
-He has also been a music contractor where he was hired to musicians for sessions.
+Arthur William Kaplan (October 28, 1935 – October 11, 2025) was an American recording artist, songwriter and a session musician.
+He had also been a music contractor where he was hired to musicians for sessions.
 In the 1960s, he was casting musicians for sessions for Aldon Music.
 When musician Joe Delia was asked about the best advice he had ever had, he said it was from Kaplan, who said "Always show up on time and bring a pencil."

 Background

+Kaplan graduated from Lafayette High School, after which he served in the Army.

-Kaplan is a singer-songwriter, producer and composer and the instruments he plays are saxophone, Clarinet, flute and piccolo.
-His saxophone playing and sax solos can be heard on over 150 songs that made it to the top 10.
+Kaplan was a singer-songwriter, producer and composer and the instruments he played were saxophone, clarinet, flute and piccolo.
+His saxophone playing and solos could be heard on over 150 songs that made it to the top 10.
 The songs he has played on are "1-2-3" by Len Barry, "The Locomotion" by Little Eva, "Mandy" by Barry Manilow, "Breaking Up is Hard to Do" by Neil Sedaka and "Sunday Will Never Be the Same" by Spanky & Our Gang.

-In 1972 he released an album with the title Confessions of a Male Chauvinist Pig.
-In a review, Billboard Magazine's Sam Sutherland referred to it as an eyebrow raising project that Chris Dedrick and Mort Ross were working on.
-His remark, possibly due to the name of the album was "no comment".
+In 1972, he released an album with the title Confessions of a Male Chauvinist Pig.
+In a studio news summary, Billboards Sam Sutherland referred to it as "an eyebrow raising project" that Chris Dedrick (of The Free Design) and Mort Ross were working on.

+Kaplan died on October 11, 2025, at the age of 89.